 Your Second Copy

-The second copy of your photo should be on a different device to the first copy.
-This means that you cannot simply duplicate the photo folder on your computer, or on the drive that you used for the first copy.
+The second copy of your photo should be on a different device than the first copy.
+This means that you cannot simply duplicate the photo folder on your computer or the drive you used for the first copy.
 This would not protect you from drive failure of that device.

-If the internal drive on your computer is not large enough to hold the first copy of your photos, you are going to need two external drives.
+If the internal drive on your computer is not large enough to hold the first copy of your photos, you will need two external drives.
 Drive 1 and Drive 2.
 They must be separate drives inside separate devices.
 In other words, you cannot use a RAID array at this stage to satisfy the requirement for two copies on two drives.
 I have written a subsection about why a RAID is not a backup further down the page.
 Please make sure you read it.
-It’s an area of this topic that often trips people up, with disastrous effect.
+It’s an area of this topic that often trips people up, with disastrous effects.

-Once you have your two local locations, you need to make a decision as to how you are going to ensure that you have your files from Drive 1, backed up onto Drive 2.
+Once you have your two local locations, you need to decide how to ensure that you have your files from Drive 1 backed up onto Drive 2.
 I firmly believe that it’s a mistake to think that you will do this manually.
-It’s far too easy to forget to do it, or just get lazy at the end of a long day.
-What you need is an automated system to make sure that Drive 2 is a perfect copy of Drive 1.
+It’s far too easy to forget to do it or get lazy at the end of a long day.
+You need an automated system to make sure that Drive 2 is a perfect copy of Drive 1.

 Now your process looks like this:

-- You take your photos, then bring home the memory card and ingest it onto Drive 1 using something like Lightroom to create a nice folder structure.
+- You take your photos, then ingest the memory card onto Drive 1 using something like Lightroom to create an excellent folder structure.

-- Every few hours, Carbon Copy Cloner (or other similar software) takes a look at the contents of Drive 1 and Drive 2, and copies over any files that are missing from Drive 2 to ensure it’s a perfect clone of Drive 1.
+- Every few hours, Carbon Copy Cloner (or other similar software) takes a look at Drive 1 and Drive 2’s contents and copies over any files that are missing from Drive 2 to ensure it’s a perfect clone of Drive 1.

 There are several ways to ensure that you have an offsite copy of your files to comply with the final part of the 3-2-1 strategy.
 The most common way is to use a cloud storage service such as Google Drive, Dropbox, Amazon S3 or Backblaze.
 There are so many cloud storage services out there that it would be impossible to consider them all in this article, but I can make a few basic recommendations.

 For professionals or others that create much larger volumes of files, Backblaze is a great option.
-This is a dedicated backup service that uses a background application to continuously upload your files to a cloud account.
-You have complete control over when the uploads take place, as well as how much bandwidth they use.
+This dedicated backup service uses a background application to upload your files to a cloud account continuously.
+You have complete control over when the uploads take place and how much bandwidth they use.
 The idea is that once you have it set up, you never even know that it’s happening in the background.

-In order for cloud backups to be a viable option, you need an internet connection with enough speed to ensure that your volume of created files is uploaded in a reasonable time.
-There’s no sense using such services if you are creating photos and videos faster than they can be uploaded.
+For cloud backups to be a viable option, you need an internet connection with enough speed to ensure that your volume of created files is uploaded in a reasonable time.
+There’s no sense using such services if you make photos and videos faster than they can be uploaded.
 This will only result in a growing backlog, and your 3-2-1 plan will be shot to pieces.

 Manual Offsite Backup

-In some places, such as my home in the Canadian Yukon, unlimited internet bandwidth is now something that exists.
-I currently pay $150/month and that only gets me 300Gb of bandwidth!
+In some places, such as my home in the Canadian Yukon, unlimited internet bandwidth is not something that exists.
+I currently pay $150/month, which only gets me 300Gb of bandwidth!
 In such circumstances, cloud services for offsite backups are also a non-starter for most people.

-One thing to consider in this scenario is how far away your offsite location is.
+In this scenario, one thing to consider is how far away your offsite location is.
 I specifically underlined that mine was 30 miles from my office location.
 Simply asking your neighbour to look after your offsite copy is not a good idea!
-Remember that this 3rd copy of your files is in place to prevent file loss from natural disaster and theft.
+Remember that this 3rd copy of your files is in place to prevent file loss from natural disasters and theft.

-If your house is flooded, there’s a good chance you neighbour’s house will be flooded too.
-The same goes for fire, or even theft if a thief is targeting a neighbourhood.
-In some cases that are prone to extreme forest fires, such as Australia, it can easily be argued that your offsite copy should be much further away than 30 miles.
-Take the time to consider your own geographic situation, and history of local disasters.
+If your house is flooded, there’s a good chance your neighbour’s house will be flooded too.
+The same goes for fire or theft if a thief targets a neighbourhood.
+In some locations prone to extreme forest fires, such as Australia, it can easily be argued that your offsite copy should be much further away than 30 miles.
+Take the time to consider your geographic situation and history of local disasters.

 Automated Offsite NAS Backup

-There is a third option for offsite backup, and I would definitely label this one as PRO.
+There is a third option for offsite backup, and I would label this one as PRO.
 It requires a considerable amount more technical knowledge than the other two options, and it’s also likely to be a lot more expensive.
-However, it is completely automated, and therefore provides a little more protection against human error or laziness.
+However, it is entirely automated and provides a little more protection against human error or laziness.

-If one of your local file copies exists on a network attached storage (NAS) device, this device will have access to an internet connection.
-Most mid to high-end NAS devices have a feature that will automate the duplication of your data onto a second remote NAS device that can be store in any offsite location, anywhere in the world.
+If one of your local file copies exists on a network-attached storage (NAS) device, this device will have access to an internet connection.
+Most mid to high-end NAS devices have a feature that will automate the duplication of your data onto a second remote NAS device that can be stored in an offsite location, anywhere in the world.